Do you want to learn how to write headlines that catch attention?

 Shoutout to Buzzfeed.
 They are the first publication that comes to mind when I think of clickbait titles.

-Editorial titles are ones like “You Won’t Believe What Happened Next” or “This One Simple Trick Will Shock You”.
+News headlines are ones like “You Won’t Believe What Happened Next” or “This One Simple Trick Will Shock You.”

 Use Why or How to start the headline

-Using one of these two words in your article headline are good emotional triggers.
+Using one of these two words in your article headline is a good emotional trigger.